New York City New Developments

 Ask How the Square Footage Is Calculated

-Risks to Buying in an Off-the-Plan New Construction
+Risks to Buying Off-the-Plan

-For example, you won’t know exactly how the view will look from your 12th story apartment or how natural sunlight will affect your bedroom.
+For example, you won’t know exactly how the view will look from your 12th-story apartment or how natural sunlight will affect your bedroom.
 You can make accurate estimates, but unless you’re working with an experienced professional, you may still have a few surprises when you walk into your completed property for the first time.
 Other important considerations include:

 They come with higher closing costs.